geonetwork/core-geonetwork/docs/manual/docs/customizing-application/integrating-external-resource-properties.md

 ]
 ```

+**Note:** The `metadataResourceExternalManagementProperties.id` matches the identifier field from your API response, allowing GeoNetwork to correctly merge the external properties.

 ## How It Works

 1. When metadata is indexed, GeoNetwork calls your external API with the UUID and approved flag